-- Place the chocolate chips and coconut oil in a microwaveable-safe bowl.
+- Place the chocolate chips and coconut oil or butter in a microwaveable-safe bowl.
 Heat for 30 seconds then stir.
 Continue heating in 30-second intervals, stirring well between each interval, until chocolate chips are completely melted.

 - Place in the refrigerator until set, one to two hours.

 - If you prefer not to use a microwave, heat chocolate chips and coconut oil in a heatproof bowl over a bowl of boiling water, being careful that the bottom of the bowl doesn't touch the water.
 Stir continuously until melted.